elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-primary-focus-of-statistics-as-a-science.md

 url: /learn/mathematics/questions/what-is-the-primary-focus-of-statistics-as-a-science
 score: -1.0
 related_article1:
-    id: 170278
+    id: 170281
-    title: >-
-        What are the key differences between systematic random sampling and stratified random sampling?
+    title: What is the difference between discrete and continuous quantitative variables?
-    subject: Sociology
+    subject: Mathematics
-    url: /learn/sociology/questions/what-are-the-key-differences-between-systematic-random-sampling-and-stratified-random-sampling
+    url: /learn/mathematics/questions/what-is-the-difference-between-discrete-and-continuous-quantitative-variables
 related_article2:
-    id: 170275
+    id: 170276
-    title: >-
-        How do descriptive statistics differ from inferential statistics in terms of their purpose?
+    title: What is the significance of using a sample instead of a population in statistical analysis?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-descriptive-statistics-differ-from-inferential-statistics-in-terms-of-their-purpose
+    url: /learn/mathematics/questions/what-is-the-significance-of-using-a-sample-instead-of-a-population-in-statistical-analysis
 related_article3:
-    id: 170275
+    id: 170276
-    title: >-
-        How do descriptive statistics differ from inferential statistics in terms of their purpose?
+    title: What is the significance of using a sample instead of a population in statistical analysis?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-descriptive-statistics-differ-from-inferential-statistics-in-terms-of-their-purpose
+    url: /learn/mathematics/questions/what-is-the-significance-of-using-a-sample-instead-of-a-population-in-statistical-analysis
 related_article4:
-    id: 170278
+    id: 170277
-    title: >-
-        What are the key differences between systematic random sampling and stratified random sampling?
+    title: Explain the concept of a simple random sample and its importance in statistics.
-    subject: Sociology
+    subject: Mathematics
-    url: /learn/sociology/questions/what-are-the-key-differences-between-systematic-random-sampling-and-stratified-random-sampling
+    url: /learn/mathematics/questions/explain-the-concept-of-a-simple-random-sample-and-its-importance-in-statistics
 related_article5:
-    id: 170282
+    id: 170276
-    title: >-
-        Describe the concept of distribution in statistics and its importance.
+    title: What is the significance of using a sample instead of a population in statistical analysis?
     subject: Mathematics
-    url: /learn/mathematics/questions/describe-the-concept-of-distribution-in-statistics-and-its-importance
+    url: /learn/mathematics/questions/what-is-the-significance-of-using-a-sample-instead-of-a-population-in-statistical-analysis
 ---

 &nbsp;